 |Referencing matrix to map raster reference object|

-This example shows how to compute the gradient, slope, and aspect for a regular data grid.
+This example shows how to compute relationships between neighboring cells in a regular data grid.

 A geolocated data grid is defined by three matrices giving latitude and longitude coordinates and indices associated with the mapped region.